 Ensure 2017 Retail Gains: AWS Best Practices for eCommerce Insurance

 Retailers have significant investments in reducing risk.
-For example, if a physical issue occurs at a store, such as a fire, there is insurance to help reduce the impact to the business.
+For example, if a physical issue occurs at a store, such as a fire, there is insurance to help reduce the impact on the business.
 There is even insurance for data breaches where insurers help cover the impact of fines and credit monitoring services.
-However, retailers are without insurance for their website and ecommerce systems, which are increasingly the first stop for consumers interacting with your brand.
-Indeed, ecommerce now accounts for 10% of all retail sales.
+However, retailers are without insurance for their website and eCommerce systems, which are increasingly the first stop for consumers interacting with your brand.
+Indeed, eCommerce now accounts for 10% of all retail sales.

-Downtime — or even an ill performing site — whether from load, scaling, or performance issues or even a kludgy design or feature push can result in lost revenue.
+Downtime — or even an ill-performing site — whether from the load, scaling, or performance issues or even a kludgy design or feature push can result in lost revenue.
 Not once, but every single minute the issue remains.
-The clock is ticking and it’s time that retailers look to insure their operational effectiveness for maximum positive impact to the business.
+The clock is ticking and it’s time that retailers look to ensure their operational effectiveness for maximum positive impact to the business.

-I’d like to share how we implemented AWS best practices to help insure a Fortune 1000 retailer’s systemsfrom within against risk factors that would attribute to poor – or worse – no performance online.
-To do so, we executed on three pillars: Security, Availability and Innovation.
+I’d like to share how we implemented AWS best practices to help ensure a Fortune 1000 retailer’s systems from within against risk factors that would attribute to poor – or worse – no performance online.
+To do so, we executed on three pillars: Security, Availability, and Innovation.